 A detailed overview of the committee's work is located on the World Languages Study page.

-For the past fourteen years, the District has engaged in a focused and sustained effort to integrate technology into every classroom at all grade levels to support student learning.
-We continue to support the use of meaningful technology in our classrooms, such as the use of SMART Boards, BOBCAT-alog for research, e-boards, wikis, blogging, and other innovative technology during our K-12 Professional Learning Communities.
+For the past 16 years, the District has engaged in a focused and sustained effort to integrate technology into every classroom at all grade levels to support student learning.
+We continue to support the use of meaningful technology in our classrooms, such as the use of SMART Boards, BOBCAT-

-In 2011-2012, we are implementing many new technologies, such as, the Smart Table at Coman Hill, Lego Robots at Wampus and H. C. Crittenden, and the Smart Response System at Byram Hills High School.
-Check back for more updates as we find ways to showcase our technology initiatives throughout the District.
+In 2011-2012, implemented many new technologies, such as, the Smart Table at Coman Hill, Lego Robots at Wampus and H. C. Crittenden, and the Smart Response System at Byram Hills High School.
+Beginning in 2013, we began an infrastructure project to update our network to include wireless and evaluated the use of mobile devices.
+We joined a Google domain and began training faculty in the use of Google apps.

 For more information about technology, visit other sections of our District website: